akshayw1/apidash/doc/proposals/2025/gsoc/idea_Akshay_Waghmare_ai-agent-testing.md

 7. **Benchmark Framework**: The evaluation system that assesses LLM performance on standardized tasks with detailed metrics for accuracy, coverage, relevance, and efficiency.

-All components will be implemented in Python with comprehensive test coverage and documentation.
+All components will be implemented in Flutter with comprehensive test coverage and documentation.
 The architecture will be modular, allowing for component reuse and independent scaling as needs evolve.

 For frontend integration, I can either develop integration points with your existing Flutter-based application or implement a CLI interface.
 The backend will expose a clear API that can be consumed by either approach.
 I'd welcome discussion on which option would better align with your current infrastructure and team workflows - the CLI would offer simplicity for CI/CD integration, while Flutter integration would provide a more seamless experience for existing users.